 In 2006, Williams received the Robert Marshall Award from The Wilderness Society, their highest honor given to an American citizen.
 She also received the Distinguished Achievement Award from the Western American Literature Association and the Wallace Stegner Award given by The Center for the American West.
 She is the recipient of a Lannan Literary Fellowship and a John Simon Guggenheim Fellowship in creative nonfiction.
 In 2009, Terry Tempest Williams was featured in Ken Burns' PBS series on the national parks.
 In 2014, on the 50th Anniversary of the Wilderness Act, Ms. Williams received the Sierra Club’s John Muir Award honoring a distinguished record of leadership in American conservation.
 Williams also received the 2017 Audubon New York Award for Environmental Writing.
 In 2019 Terry Tempest Williams was given The Robert Kirsch Award, a lifetime achievement prize given to a writer with a substantial connection to the American West and was also elected as a member into the American Academy of Arts and Letters.

 Terry Tempest Williams has served as the Annie Clark Tanner Fellow in the University of Utah’s Environmental Humanities Graduate Program which she co-founded in 2004; and was the Provostial Scholar at Dartmouth College, serving as a Montgomery Fellow twice.
-Williams was writer-in-residence at the Harvard Divinity School for the 2017-18 academic year.
+Williams is currently writer-in-residence at the Harvard Divinity School.
 Her writing has appeared in The New Yorker, The New York Times, Orion Magazine, and numerous anthologies worldwide as a crucial voice for ecological consciousness and social change.
-She and her husband, Brooke Williams, divide their time between Castle Valley, Utah and Jackson Hole, Wyoming.
+She divides her time between Castle Valley, Utah, and Cambridge, Massachusetts.